 State Permit Requirements for Private Purchasers

-Twelve states and the District of Columbia impose background checks on private purchasers through a permitting or licensing system.
+Fifteen states and the District of Columbia impose background checks on private purchasers through a permitting or licensing system.
 In these states, a purchaser must obtain a permit that includes a background check in order to purchase a firearm.
-The permits may be valid for as short as 10 days or as long as 10 years.
+Depending on the state, these permits may be valid for as short as 10 days or as long as 10 years.
 State licensing requirements are discussed in greater detail on our licensing policy page.

-States that Require a Background Check to Purchase from Private Sellers through a Permit Requirement
+States that Require a Background Check to Purchase from Unlicensed Sellers through a Permit Requirement

-- Connecticut (also requires a point of sale background check)42
+- Connecticut (also requires a point of sale background check)43

-- District of Columbia (also requires a point of sale background check)43
+- District of Columbia (also requires a point of sale background check)44

-- Maryland (handguns only.
-Also requires a point of sale background check for handguns and assault weapons)47
+- Maryland (handguns only; also requires a point of sale background check)47

-- New Jersey51 (also requires a point of sale background check)
+- New Jersey52 (also requires a point of sale background check)

 - New York (handguns only.
-Also requires point of sale background check)52
+Also requires point of sale background check)53

 - Rhode Island (handguns only.
-Also requires point of sale background check)54
+Also requires point of sale background check)55

 California and Washington achieve universal background checks through point of transfer checks, but both states additionally require purchasers to obtain a firearm safety certificate that does not require a background check.